Denmark Jutland

 • Bodilles Kro.
 Danish cuisine with a few vegetarian and vegan options.

 • Cafe Knuth’s.
-Limited vegan options but there’s a vegan falafel salad and vegetarian burger.
+Limited vegan options, but there’s a vegan falafel salad and a vegetarian burger.

 Check out HappyCow for an updated list of places serving vegetarian and vegan food in Skagen.